 This trip is one of the most interesting and adventurous ones we offer in China, with a great amount of research and over seven years’ experience on knowing where to go and what to do.
 This is not just a tour; it is travelling along the very front line of the modern DPRK and seeing how it relates to its closest neighbour and biggest ally.

 The tour starts in Beijing and finishes in Tumen, we can arrange your ongoing transportation back to Beijing or elsewhere, or you can continue on with our All Koreas Part 2: DPRK tour and enter North Korea.
 This tour is open to all nationalities.
 Contact us for more details.

 Meet your YPT guide at 3:30pm at the Beijing Zhong Gu Hotel near Beijing Railway Station found here.
 During this meeting, we’ll go through the tour’s itinerary, and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the tour.

 We depart Beijing Railway Station at 5:25pm on the overnight sleeper train to Dandong city, the border town city of China opposite to North Korea

 Morning arrival in Dandong and head out for breakfast

-Visit the most easterly part of the Great Wall at Tiger Mountain – This is famous for the ‘one-metre hop’ as it is the narrowest point between China and the DPRK.
+Visit the most eastern part of the Great Wall of China at Tiger Mountain – This is famous for the ‘one meter hop’ as it is the narrowest point between China and North Korea.